Customer Service AI Use Cases- How Businesses Can Deliver Real Value

 Putting aside any immediate expectations for Terminators or Star Wars droids, the customer service industry is clearly experiencing the beginning of a shift towards artificial intelligence reliant systems.

-To build smart decision-making machines, we must capitalize on the significant progress that has already been made, continue to invest in innovation, take steps to digitize data and identify use cases where even narrow usage of AI in its current form can deliver value to the business.
+To build smart decision-making machines, we must capitalize on the significant progress that has already been made, continue to invest in innovation, take steps to digitize data and identify customer service AI use cases where even narrow usage of AI in its current form can deliver value to the business.
 In other words, put the hype and sensationalism aside, and take concrete steps toward long-term success by laying the groundwork for incorporating artificial intelligence in customer service.